 4. Use alt text for each image

-When sending out emails to prospects, you need to have safety buffers in place if your embedded images fail to load.
-Always write the email so it can stand without the image and use alt text as a fail-safe.
+When sending out emails to prospects, you need safety buffers in place if your embedded images fail to load.
+Always write the email content so it can stand without the image and use alt text as a fail-safe.

 Alt text is a simple description of an image, usually restricted to one or two words but enough for the reader to understand what should be there.
 It helps provide context to your prospect if your images are blocked or disabled by email servers.